MontpellierRessourcesImagerie/tree-ring-analyzer/README.md

 - The input image should be stained microscopy cross-sectional tree-ring image with the format of TIF file.
 - The two input models, pith prediction and ring segmentation, could be downloaded in the following link: https://github.com/MontpellierRessourcesImagerie/napari-tree-rings/blob/main/model_urls.json
 - Run `TreeRingSegmentation(resize=5, pithWhole=False, rotate=True, lossType='H0', removeRing=True, thickness=1).segmentImage(modelRing, modelPith, image)`, in which:
     - resize: Controls how much your image is scaled down before post-processing (default is 5).
     - pithWhole: True/False.
 If True, the pith image will not be cropped (default is False).
     - rotate: True/False.
 If True, FDRS algorithm will be used (default is True).
     - lossType: The type of heuristic function, including 'H0', 'H01', and 'H02' (default is 'H0').
     - removeRing: True/False.
 If True, IRR algorithm will be used (default is True).
     - thickness: the thickness of output ring (default is 1).
     - modelRing: Choose loaded Keras model for segmenting tree ring boundaries.
     - modelPith: Choose loaded Keras model for segmenting pith.
     - image: The loaded tree cross-sectional image, should be in the shape of (Y, X, 1).
+- The output will consist of:
+    - predictedRings: list of detected ring boundaries
+    - maskRings: binary prediction of ring boundaries

 - For more details, check the [detailed documentation](https://montpellierressourcesimagerie.github.io/napari-tree-rings).